 Anna Salvati - Department of Chemistry, Florida State University

 B.S.
 Chemistry 2014 - Ball State University

 "Being a commuter and a first-generation college student, I had difficulty finding my place at Ball State University.
 It was not until I began conducting research that I found a family in the chemistry department.
 The resources provided by research occurring during the semester and in CRISP, go far beyond simply knowledge, but extend to mentorship, opportunity and financial aid.
 Research has allowed me to receive guidance from my PI, develop critical thinking and master lab techniques.
 These experiences ultimately led me to receive a competitive national scholarship, publish my first paper, and complete an industrial internship.
 These accomplishments along with the financial support from the Mikal Sousa Memorial Scholarship has allowed me the opportunity to pursue a PhD in chemical biology.
-The philanthropic nature of my professors, department and donors is the reason I found a nest at Ball State University and will soon fly into my future with promise."
+The philanthropic nature of my professors, department and donors is the reason I found a nest at Ball State University."

 Alex Quillin - Department of Chemistry, Emory University

 B.S.
 Chemistry 2020 - Ball State University